 Nuclear reactor control rods allow controlling the power of a nuclear reactor by increasing or reducing the number of nuclear reactions.

-Neutron moderator is an element to slow dwon the neutrons in a nuclear fission reaction chain.
+The nuclear moderator is an element to reduce the speed of neutrons in a nuclear fission chain reaction.

 Nuclear fuel is the material used for the generation of nuclear energy.
 What is the nuclear fuel cycle?

-Physical aspects that convert uranium is the most used nuclear fuel in nuclear fission reactions.
+Physical aspects that make uranium the most used nuclear fuel in nuclear fission reactions.

 - Enriched Uranium